rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 > If a registry does not adequately protect its copy of the tokens then a database disclosure can leak all the users' tokens. ([cc: crates.io security advisory](https://blog.rust-lang.org/2020/07/14/crates-io-security-advisory.html))

 There is no reason for the registry to even see the private key.
 Even if the registry wants to generate keys for its users there is no need to store private keys.
 Disclosure of public keys is not a security risk, as they can not be used to sign new asymmetric tokens.

+To be fair, there's no reason for a registry based on secret tokens to store them in a recoverable format.
+The registry can store secret token hashes instead, and avoid this problem without inconveniencing the user.
+Since secret tokens are already random, you can avoid a lot of the complexities of storing passwords.

+Storing plain text secret tokens is only a problem in practice not in theory.
+However, the link is to an example of crates.io getting this wrong.
+I can only assume if we have seen one registry get this wrong, then there are others and there will be more in the future.

 > Fundamentally these are all problems only because once an attacker has seen a secret token they have all that is needed to act on that user's behalf.